m-anish/pico_portable_weather_station/README.md

-# Raspberry Pi Pico MicroPython Project
+# Pico Portable Weather Sensor

-A basic MicroPython project for Raspberry Pi Pico with a simple LED blink example.
+A portable weather sensor project for Raspberry Pi Pico with MicroPython, designed to measure and log environmental data.

 ## Getting Started